 Louvred chimney pots are specifically designed to allow smoke to escape while preventing rain from entering the flue.
 This dual functionality makes them ideal for maintaining a dry and efficient chimney system.

 The design of louvred chimney pots incorporates slots or ‘louvres’ that enhance ventilation.
-This feature ensures that smoke is efficiently expelled, while rainwater is kept out, protecting the chimney from potential water damage.
+This feature ensures that smoke is efficiently expelled, while rainwater is kept out to prevent water ingress, protecting the chimney from potential water damage.

 These chimney pots suit various types of fires, including traditional open fires.
 Their versatility and efficiency make them a practical choice for homeowners looking to maintain a safe and effective chimney system, regardless of the type of fuel used.